hussainkazemi/cute-console/README.md

-# fecho
+# cute console
-fecho is a funny print for python you can use it for your python application
+cute console is a funny print for nodejs you can use it for your nodejs application